Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 To analyze the occurrence of code-switching and its relationship with contextual factors, I employed a combination of **language detection**, **statistical modeling**, and **linguistic analysis**.
 The methodology included several key steps, as outlined below:

 1. **Language Detection:** Initially, language detection libraries such as `langdetect` and `langid` were employed to identify code-switching instances by detecting the language of individual sentences within posts.
 However, both libraries struggled with short sentences which most of the text data in this dataset were.
 Therefore, a **regular expression (regex)** approach was implemented to better detect and label code-switching.
+For specifics, see [2.1_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.1_analyze_data.ipynb).

 2. **Topic Modeling:** Clustering techniques, such as **KMeans** and **Latent Dirichlet Allocation (LDA)**, were applied to identify the topics discussed in the posts.
 The former was used to identify the number of clusters/topics, and the latter was used to for identify the topics for each post.
 After assigning the topics to the posts, I used the WordCloud to plot the 30 words in each topic, inspected the standard deviations of the each topics' top words, and manually conducted a thematic analysis and put forward topic names.
 These techniques allowed for an exploration of whether code-switching frequencies varied by topic.
+For specifics, see [2.1_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.1_analyze_data.ipynb).

 **Figure 1.
 WordCloud of top words in each topic**

 ![Figure wordcluds](./images/wordclouds.png)

 3. **Frequency Analysis:** A detailed **frequency count** of code-switching instances across various domains was conducted.
 The focus was to understand if code-switching occurs more frequently in different topics.
 The aim was to observe whether topic (situational code-switching) influenced the occurrence of code-switching.
+For specifics, see [2.1_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.1_analyze_data.ipynb).

 4. **Part-of-Speech Shifting:** Using **POS tagging** performed by the `stanza` library, the analysis aimed to identify whether code-switching was associated with shifts in word classes (e.g., noun to verb).
 This allowed for an investigation of whether code-switching involved simple lexical alternation or more complex syntactic changes.
+For specifics, see [2.2_analyze_data.ipynb](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/blob/main/notebooks/2.2_analyze_data.ipynb).

 These methodologies provided a comprehensive approach to examining how code-switching is manifested in various contexts, helping to understand the linguistic and social factors that drive this phenomenon.